-Krasnoyarsk is the second largest city in Siberia surrounded by mountains and located 4065 kilometers from Moscow along the Trans-Siberian railway.
-Stolby national park is 20 minutes from the city center where you can go rafting, trekking and mountaineering.
+Krasnoyarsk is the second largest city in Siberia surrounded by mountains and located 4065 kilometres from Moscow along the Trans-Siberian railway.
+Stolby national park is 20 minutes from the city centre where you can go rafting, trekking and mountaineering.

 Of course visiting the capital, Moscow, must surely be the highlight of a Russian experience.
 Moscow is a vast and vibrant city a potent symbol of two mighty imperial cultures - that of medieval Muscovy and that of the Soviet Union.
 Moscow is famous as one of the greenest capitals in the world, with over 100 parks within the city limits, not to mention countless gardens, boulevards and squares.

 Some of Moscow's most beautiful sights can be found in the suburban estates of the 19th century aristocracy, like Uzkoe and Kuskovo, which have since been subsumed by the ever-expanding city and are now easily accessible by public transport from the centre.
 There are a number of options for children, including skating and ice sculptures in Gorky Park.

 Red Square remains, as it has been for centuries, the heart and soul of Russia.
 Few places in the world bear the weight of history to the extent that Moscow's central square does.
 The Kremlin is at once fascinating and foreboding, a mixture of lavish opulence and austere secrecy, and its eclectic mix of architecture reflects these paradoxes and seismic cultural shifts.